edgware/edgware/fabric.docs/README.txt

 5.1 INSTALLATION USING A DIRECTORY PATH CONTAINING SPACES

-It is not currently possible to install Edgeware into a directory that contains one or more spaces in its path (for example: "C:\Program Files\Edgware".)
+It is not currently possible to install Edgware into a directory that contains one or more spaces in its path (for example: "C:\Program Files\Edgware".)

 Please select an alternative directory whose path does not contain spaces.